jstrieb/groupme-latex/README.md

 This bot writes approximately 1000 bytes of arbitrary data to a file on its server.
 That means anyone in a group with this bot can effectively write files to the server the bot runs on.
 Moreover, the bot does not do any verification that the POST request it responds to actually comes from GroupMe and/or the correct group.
 That means anyone who sees this bot running can write data to the server it runs on.

+Additionally, the default instructions include setting the file permissions on the `/var/www/html/latex` directory to `777`, which is probably overkill.

-This is a **HUGE** security vulnerability!
+Combined, these represent a **HUGE** security vulnerability!
 Do not run this without accepting the risks.